|Bird Monitoring and Banding

 grass is often quite wet especially early in the morning.

-Water / snacks for field sessions
+Water / snacks for field sessions (tea, coffee, water and

 For location, full course schedule and dates –